Interactions of the deuteron with a hadronic medium: Interactions of the deuteron with pions

+In our quasi-free approach, the dissociation process comprises the pion-nucleon scattering amplitude evaluated between deuteron states, c.f.
+Eq.~(\ref{d-decomp}).
+Given the isospin-zero content of the latter, the only nonzero contributions come from processes in which the struck nucleon does not change its isospin.
+Thus, the dissociation amplitude can only be proportional to $T^{+}$, the statistical average over the $I=3/2$ and $I=1/2$ channels.
+At the cross-section level, a more detailed calculation leads to

+where the factor of 2 in the r.h.s. reflects the incoherent sum of each nucleon in the deuteron being hit by the incident pion.

+The above isospin-symmetric cross section alows one to obtain the total $d\pi$ cross section in terms of $d\pi^{+}$, namely, $\sigma_{d\pi}^{\mathrm{total}} = 3 \times \sigma_{d\pi^+}$.
+We are aware that the individual cross sections $\sigma_{d\pi^+}$, $\sigma_{d\pi^0}$, and $\sigma_{d\pi^-}$ are not identical (see, for instance, Ref.~\cite{Workman:2012hx,Mathieu:2015gxa,Kong:2018bst}).
+However, we assume that these differences do not play a significant role in the thermally-averaged result and are therefore not expected to alter the qualitative conclusions of this study.

 One knows that $\chi$PT provides a robust and model-independent framework for pionic processes at low energies.
 However, the formalism is constrained by the spontaneous chiral symmetry energy gap of $\Lambda_{\chi}\sim 1 \ \mathrm{GeV}$~\cite{Scherer:2012xha,Bedaque:2002mn,Epelbaum:2008ga}.
-Its radius of convergence is tipically of the order of 1-2 times the pion mass, $200$-$300 \ \mathrm{MeV}$, above threshold.
-To model the above expressions as background processes at higher energies one takes into account the finite size of the hadrons and suppress the artificial growth of the cross sections at large momenta by multiplying the above amplitudes with a monopole-like form factor,
+Its radius of convergence is typically of the order of 1-2 times the pion mass, $200$-$300 \ \mathrm{MeV}$, above threshold.
+To model the above expressions as background processes at higher energies, one takes into account the finite size of the hadrons and suppress the artificial growth of the cross sections at large momenta by multiplying each vertex of the amplitudes with a monopole-like form factor,

-where $\vec{q}$ is the transferred three-momentum of the virtual particles in the corresponding channel.
+Here, $\vec{q}$ is the transferred three-momentum in the corresponding channel.
+In the case of the contact contributions, we multiply them by $F^2$ with $\vec{q}^2 = |\vec{p}_i|^2 + |\vec{p}_f|^2$, where $\lvert \vec{p}_{i} \rvert$ and $\lvert \vec{p}_{f} \rvert$ are the magnitudes of the three-momenta of the initial and final particles, respectively, in the CM frame.
 The cutoff scale $\Lambda\sim 3 \ \mathrm{GeV}\gtrsim \Lambda_{\chi}$ allows for the desired high-energy extension while guarantees that chiral predictions remain intact at low energies.
 This type of form factor has been extensively employed in literature, and a discussion on its role is found in Ref.~\cite{tcc22}.